herman-hellenes/herman-hellenes.github.io/undone_posts/2017-08-28-Classification-Measure-Performance.md

 The above figure represents the *confusion matrix*, which summarize up the outcome of our the binary classification problem.
 In a binary case, we have four outcomes as explained in the figure; true positive, true negative, false positive and false negative.

-Note that we often deal with a model that outputs a range, instead of binary outcomes.
-The range then represent how likely the model consider a certain label to be correct.
-Let's choose this range to be between 0 and 1.
+Note that we often deal with models that outputs a range, instead of binary outcomes.
+The range represents how likely the model considers a certain label to be correct.
+Let's choose the range to be between 0 and 1.
 In order to match this with a binary label, we have to introduce a *cut-off*.
 For example, we can say that all outputs above 0.5 correspond to the positive label, and below correspond to the negative.
 Thus we have a new dimension to our problem; the cut-off.
 The cut-off will change the whole confusion matrix, raising and lowering the bar.

 ## How to choose the right performance metric(s)?